ajschrier/Projects/Numbers/README.md

 * Fix cost display
 * unit tests

+**Change Return Program** – The user enters a cost and then the amount of money given.
+The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.
+* formatting
+* full output
+* unit tests

 ### Remaining

 **Find PI to the Nth Digit** – Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.